pnlbwh/pnlNipype/docs/TUTORIAL.md

         -n, --nproc VALUE:str               number of processes/threads to use (-1 for all available) for Freesurfer segmentation; the default is 1
-        --nohires                           omit high resolution freesurfer segmentation i.e. do not use -hires flag --noskullstrip                      if you do not provide --mask but --input is already masked, omit further skull stripping by freesurfer
+        --nohires                           omit high resolution freesurfer segmentation i.e. do not use -hires flag --norandomness                      use the same random seed for certain binaries run under recon-all --noskullstrip                      if you do not provide --mask but --input is already masked, omit further skull stripping by freesurfer
         -o, --outDir VALUE:str              output directory; required